 Continuously created engaging content for customers or potential customers is no easy task for brands.
 And in the ever more competitive digital landscape, brands are forced to get creative to capture the attention of their audience in an authentic way that earns trust.

-What better way to maintain authenticity than to utilise the brand-related content generated by users to win over the hearts of new customers or to strengthen brand loyalty?
+What better way to maintain authenticity than to utilize the brand-related content generated by users to win over the hearts of new customers or to strengthen brand loyalty?

 User Generated Content (UGC) is any digital content produced and shared online by customers or potential customers.
 It can consist of social media or blog comments, blog posts, images, videos, or reviews of your brand.